PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Method

 \subsection{PLM-Net Models Training}

-The functionality of a vision-based \textit{LKA} system, can be achieved through imitation learning where we directly map the steering angle (i.e., action $a_t$) to the input $\boldsymbol{i_t} = \{o_t, v_t\}$ where $o_t$ is the visual observation and $v_t$ is the vehicle speed at time $t$.
-The training dataset collected by an expert driver can defined as $\boldsymbol{D}=\{\boldsymbol{i_t}, a_t\}^M_{t=1}$, where $M$ is the total time-steps.
-Fig.\ref{fig:PLM-Net-train}, explains the training process of the \textit{PLM-Net} models.
-Learning the \textit{BM} policy $\pi^{BM}_\phi$ is a supervised learning problem.
-The parameters $\phi$ of the policy is optimized by minimizing the prediction error of $a_t$ given the input $i_t$, as shown in \eqref{eq:objective_fun_BM}, where we use the Mean Squared Error (MSE) to calculate the loss per sample.
-Once optimized, the \textit{BM} can predict the action $\widetilde{a}^{BM}_t$ given the input $\boldsymbol{i_t} = \{o_t, v_t\}$ at time $t$ as shown in \eqref{eq:a_t-bm}.
+This subsection explains the supervised training procedures for both the BM and the TAPM.
+The functionality of a vision-based \textit{LKA} system can be achieved through imitation learning, where we directly map the steering angle (i.e., action $a_t$) to the input $\boldsymbol{i_t} = \{o_t, v_t\}$, where $o_t$ is the visual observation and $v_t$ is the vehicle speed at time $t$.
+The training dataset collected by an expert driver can be defined as $\boldsymbol{D}=\{\boldsymbol{i_t}, a_t\}^M_{t=1}$, where $M$ is the total number of time-steps.
+Figure~\ref{fig:PLM-Net-train} explains the training process of the PLM-Net models.
+Learning the BM policy $\pi^{\text{BM}}_\phi$ is a supervised learning problem.
+The parameters $\phi$ of the policy are optimized by minimizing the prediction error of $a_t$ given the input $i_t$, as shown in \eqref{eq:objective_fun_BM}, where we use the Mean Squared Error (MSE) to calculate the loss per sample.
+Once optimized, the BM can predict the action $\widetilde{a}^{\text{BM}}_t$ given the input $\boldsymbol{i_t} = \{o_t, v_t\}$ at time $t$, as shown in \eqref{eq:a_t-bm}.